lakshitcodes/deep-learning-lab/README.md

 - Experimenting with different activation functions, weight initialization, and optimizers
 - Fine-tuning models and comparing with pretrained networks like ResNet-18

-## Folder Structure

-The repository is organized as follows: